-There are many possible causes of having a metallic taste in your mouth.
-When paired with coughing, the culprit is likely an upper respiratory infection, like a cold.
+There are many possible reasons for a metallic taste in the mouth.
+When the metallic taste is paired with coughing, the culprit is likely an upper respiratory infection, such as a cold.

-Upper respiratory infection (common cold)
+Upper respiratory infection

 It often comes with congestion and a nagging cough.
-The phlegm, mucus, and discharge from the infection can have a metallic taste that enters your mouth when coughing.
+The phlegm, mucus, and discharge from the infection can have a metallic taste that enters your mouth when you cough.

 These kinds of allergic reactions can sometimes be prefaced with a metallic taste in the mouth as the airways begin to restrict, causing wheezing and coughing.

 A common cold will often run its course in a few days, but there are a few key warning signs you should keep in mind.
 See a doctor if, along with a metallic taste in your mouth, you have the symptoms below:

 Long-lasting or high fever

 A low-grade fever is a common symptom of an upper respiratory infection, but you should go to the doctor or hospital immediately if your fever spikes to 103°F (39.4°C) or higher.